-Hong Kong spirals into rare daylight violence as police shoot protester
+Hong Kong spirals into rare working-hour violence as police shoot protester

-HONG KONG (Reuters) - Hong Kong police shot and wounded one protester who hospital officials said was in critical condition on Monday as the Chinese-ruled territory spiraled into rare weekday violence in the 24th straight week of pro-democracy unrest.
+HONG KONG (Reuters) - Hong Kong police shot and wounded one protester who, hospital officials said, was in critical condition on Monday, as the Chinese-ruled territory spiraled into rare working-hours violence in its 24th straight week of pro-democracy unrest.

-Police also fired tear gas in the Central business district where some protesters, crouching behind umbrellas, blocked streets as office workers on their lunch break crowded the pavements and hurled anti-government abuse.
+Police fired tear gas in the Central business district where some protesters, crouching behind umbrellas, blocked streets as office workers on their lunch break crowded the pavements and hurled anti-government abuse.

+Some passersby took cover inside the Landmark shopping mall, one of the oldest and most expensive in Central, as volley after volley of tear gas rained down.

-Protests have occurred almost daily, sometimes with little or no notice, disrupting business and piling pressure on the government.
-However, it was rare for tear gas to be fired during working hours in Central.
+Protests have happened almost daily in Hong Kong, sometimes with little or no notice, disrupting business and piling pressure on the government.
+But it was rare for tear gas to be fired during working hours in Central, lined with bank headquarters and top-brand shops at the foot of Victoria Peak.

-The violence usually begins after dusk falls.
+The violence usually begins after dusk.
+Some offices were closing early and workers were heading home.

-Police fired live rounds at protesters on the eastern side of Hong Kong island and said one protester was wounded.
+Police fired live rounds at close range at protesters in Sai Wan Ho on the eastern side of Hong Kong island and said one protester was wounded.

 Video footage showed a man lying in a pool of blood with his eyes wide open.
 Police also threw a woman to the debris-littered street and pepper-sprayed her in the face as plastic crates were thrown at officers.